Thomas Gates (governor): Virginia colony

 On reaching Jamestown, only 60 of the 500 settlers previously landed there were found alive through the winter of 1609–1610 which became known as the "Starving Time".
 The condition of the settlement was so poor that on June 7, 1610, Gates decided to abandon the floundering settlement and return to England.
 However, the timely arrival of another relief fleet under Lord De La Warr gave the colony a reprieve.
 Gates' actions as governor were recorded by his secretary William Strachey, and were later published as the book A True Reportory of the wracke, and redemption of Sir THOMAS GATES, Knight.

 After Samuel Argall kidnapped Pocahontas in April 1613, Gates was fearful of reprisal from Chief Powhatan, and turned the Algonquian princess over to Dale in Henricus.
 She met John Rolfe during her captivity three months later.
 Reverend Alexander Whitaker converted Pocahontas to Christianity.
 She adopted the name "Rebecca".

 Gates would go on to establish at least three new forts along the James River, as well as blockhouses, a wharf, and a governors house.
 Gates would also lead an armed force against the Powhatans, defeating them, and was governor when Sir Thomas Dale established the first permanent English colony outside of Jamestown, called Henricus.
 Gates' actions caused him to be considered a national hero upon his return to England, something the Virginia Company badly needed due to their previous dip in investors.
 Gates was outspoken in support of future expeditions to the New World, and warned his superiors that the colonies would fail without proper supplies.
 In November 1619, the Virginia Company's new treasurer, Sir Edwin Sandys, praised Gates' "Wisdom, industry, and valour, accompanied with exceeding paines and patience, in the midst of many difficulties."

 Death

-Gates died in the Netherlands sometime before September 7, 1622.
+Gates died in the Netherlands in 1622.
 Sir Dudley Carleton was quoted, saying that Gates was "an ancient honest gentleman of this nation."
 Gates had five children at his death, Thomas, Anthony, Margaret, Mary, and Elizabeth.